bloock/bloock-sdk-py/README.md

 try:
 	client.write('Example Data',
         'str',
-        lambda: print('message sent'),
+        lambda: pass,
         lambda e: print('an error was found: '+ str(e)))
 except BaseException:
 	raise

 ```

-The accepted data types are: hexadecimal strings as "hex" (without "0x" at the begining), any other kind of string as "str", byte arrays as "u8a", jsons as "json", and Enchainte's Hash objects as "hash".
+The accepted data types are: hexadecimal strings as "hex" (without "0x" at the begining), any other kind of string as "str", byte arrays as "u8a", jsons as "json", and Enchainte's Message objects as "message".

 Also note that it is required to pass two callbacks to write.
 They are executed once the message was been recived by the server (the first one), or if any exeption occurs while trying.